ritesh-2124/Allen-Assignment/README.md

  # bugs
     there are two bugs where i am currently working.
  1. tranfaring course data from one page to secend page this time we have to refresh.
- 2. filtaring data in admin page it is working late.

  # Most worked
  1. ReactJs